arthurfiorette/proposal-safe-assignment-operator/README.md

 // const [error, data] = await promise[Symbol.result]()
 ```

-You may have noticed that we might have the usecase of `await` and `?=` together, and that's fine.
-Since there's a [recursive handling](#recursive-handling), there's no problem in using them together.
+You may have noticed that `await` and `?=` can be used together, and that's perfectly fine.
+Due to the [Recursive Handling](#recursive-handling) feature, there are no issues with combining them in this way.

 ```ts
 const [error, data] ?= await getPromise()
 // const [error, data] = await getPromise[Symbol.result]()
 ```

-Where the execution will follow this order
+The execution will follow this order:

-1. `getPromise[Symbol.result]()` might throw an error when being called (if it's a sync function that returns a promise)
+1. `getPromise[Symbol.result]()` might throw an error when called (if it's a synchronous function returning a promise).
-2. If the error was thrown, it will be assigned to `error` and the execution will stop
+2. If **an** error is thrown, it will be assigned to `error`, and execution will halt.
-3. If the error was not thrown, the result will be assigned to `data`, since `data` is a promise, and promises have a `Symbol.result` method, it will be recursively handled
+3. If **no** error is thrown, the result will be assigned to `data`.
+Since `data` is a promise and promises have a `Symbol.result` method, it will be handled recursively.
-4. If the promise rejects, the error will be assigned to `error` and the execution will stop
+4. If the promise **rejects**, the error will be assigned to `error`, and execution will stop.
-5. If the promise resolves, the result will be assigned to `data`
+5. If the promise **resolves**, the result will be assigned to `data`.

 <br />

-### `using` statement
+### `using` Statement

 The `using` or `await using` statement should also work with the `?=` operator.
-Everything using does in a normal `using x = y` statement should be done with the `?=` operator.
+It will perform similarly to a standard `using x = y` statement.

-Errors thrown when the disposable resource is disposed aren't caught by the `?=` operator, in the same way they aren't caught currently by any other feature.
+Note that errors thrown when disposing of a resource are not caught by the `?=` operator, just as they are not handled by other current features.

 ```ts
 try {